ARISKAIF/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01
-# PRODIGY INFOTECH DATA SCIENCE INTERNSHIP TASK 1:
+# 🚀 Task-01: Data Visualization – Prodigy InfoTech Internship

+📌 Objective
-Welcome to submission for task 1 of the Data Science Internship at [Prodigy Infotech](https://github.com/Prodigy-InfoTech) This project focuses on visualizing population data by creating both a bar chart and a histogram to represent the distribution of categorical and continuous variables, respectively.
+This project is part of the Prodigy InfoTech Data Science Internship.
+The task involves creating a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as age or gender, in a population dataset.
+The goal is to represent data patterns and distributions visually for better interpretation.

-Using Python libraries such as Pandas, Matplotlib, and Seaborn, the notebook explores gender distribution through a bar chart and age distribution through a histogram.
-The aim is to provide clear visual insights into demographic patterns, serving as a foundational exercise in data analysis and visualization techniques.
+📂 Task Description
+> Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.

+🗂️ Dataset Used
+Dataset Source: [Prodigy InfoTech](https://github.com/Prodigy-InfoTech) - Task 1 Dataset
+Type: Population data (CSV format)
+Sample Variables: Age, Gender

+📊 Data Visualization
+Bar Chart: To show the count of each gender in the population
+Histogram: To show the distribution of ages
+Tools Used: Python, Matplotlib, Seaborn
+Insights:
+Age groups most represented in the dataset
+Gender distribution pattern

+📈 Tools & Technologies Used
+Python
+Jupyter Notebook
+Pandas
+Matplotlib
+Seaborn

+✅ Results & Conclusion
+The visualizations made it easier to understand how values like age and gender are distributed in the dataset.
+It provided a clear view of data spread and frequency, which is useful for further analysis and decision-making.